Sid-9823/Airbnb-Bookings-Analysis/README.md

 <H2>Problem Statement</H2>

+An online marketplace called Airbnb specializes in providing experiences and short-term homestays.
+The business serves as a broker and takes a commission from each reservation.
+Its headquarters are in San Francisco, California.

+So in this project, we'll be mostly performing EDA on the dataset and deriving useful insights that will help stakeholders and top management in decision-making.

+These are a few questions that would help us derive the most information from the dataset:

 * **What is the number of Airbnb apartments in each neighborhood group ?**

 * **How much does a unit cost on average in each neighborhood group ?**